douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * surbaza - based on
 * surbaze - based on
 * surfaco - surface
-* surmeti - to put on
+* surmeti - to put on, don, to put on
 * suspendo - suspension
 * susurema - rustling, whispering
 * svingiĝi - to swing